What to bring on vacation while sticking to the "carry less, worry less" motto.

 ---the stuff to take---

-Clearly, packing depends on your destination, the time of the year, and what do you want to do there.
-However, my trip was rather complex: I swam in the sea as well as reached heights of over 4400m / 14440ft above it.
-The temperatures were anywhere between 10c (50f) to 40c (104f), and I did hikes and went to theaters in a big city.
-If I made all that work with just a carry-on, surely, you can make it too.
+Clearly, packing depends on your destination, the time of the year, and what you want to do there.
+However, my trip was rather complex: I swam in the sea and reached heights of over 4,400 m / 14,440 ft above it.
+The temperatures ranged from 10 °C (50°F) to 40 °C (104°F), and I went on hikes and visited theaters in a big city.
+If I made all that work with just a carry-on, chances are, you can too.

 It is convenient to have a list of things you want to take before starting packing.
 Here's what I had; feel free to add/remove items as you please.
 Starting with clothing: